Super League › Championship Series

 Super League Triathlon’s Championship Series is the season of races in which our athletes earn points towards the overall leader board.
 At the end of each season, the leader board decides who are crowned as the male and female Super League Triathlon Championship Series winners.
 The winners take home the coveted Boguslavskiy Trophy.

-There are four events in the 2021 Championship Series, with amazing destinations around the world.
+There are five events in the 2022 Championship Series, with amazing destinations around the world.
 Super League is the only globally broadcast series that answers the question:

 Who is the fastest triathlete in the world?

 How do you select the athletes?

 Super League Triathlon’s experienced internal selection team features industry leaders and former World Champions to help to select the most exciting line-up.
 From established stars all the way through to emerging talent, Super League assembles the best blend of athletes for dynamic racing.
 There are 20 female and 20 male athletes competing at each event on a single day of racing over Super League’s exciting formats.
-As well as the athletes contracted across the Series, the start list for each event will include a small allocation of Wildcard slots who will be announced in the week leading up to each race.
+As well as the athletes contracted across the Series plus any injury replacements, the start list for each event will include a small allocation of Wildcard slots who will be announced in the week leading up to each race.

 How do the races work?

 Each race day features a star-studded men’s and women’s race, with everything on the line making it a nerve-wracking day for the athletes and compelling viewing for fans.
 All 20 men and 20 women get to the start line hoping to get the better of one another across whichever of Super League’s unique race formats are being employed on that day.

-The events have 1 of 4 formats – Enduro, Triple Mix, Equalizer or Eliminator – depending on the course and the racing excitement factor.
+The events have 1 of 3 formats – Enduro, Triple Mix, or Eliminator – depending on the course and the racing excitement factor.
 And this is where Super League is truly unique.
-Our standard distances are:
+Although distances can vary slightly depending on the course, our standard distances are:

 Swim: 300m Bike: 4km Run: 1.6km